Register to get access to free programming courses with interactive exercises

 3. Code blocks for conditions.

-There is a new term, “condition”, on this list.
+There is a new term on this list — condition.
 What is it?
-A condition is any expression that can be reduced to either true or false.
+A condition is any expression we can reduce to either true or false.
 For example, the expression 2 + 2 = 4 is true, but 2 + 5 = 1 is not.
-Depending on this condition, the corresponding block of code will be executed.
+Depending on this condition, the corresponding block of code will be executed:

 - const isLogin = true;